Skip to content

 U-Boot https://github.com/altera-fpga/u-boot-socfpga socfpga_v2025.04 QPDS25.1.1_REL_GSRD_PR

-Yocto Project https://git.yoctoproject.org/poky walnascar latest
+Yocto https://git.yoctoproject.org/poky walnascar latest

-Yocto Project: meta-intel-fpga https://git.yoctoproject.org/meta-intel-fpga walnascar latest
+Yocto: meta-intel-fpga https://git.yoctoproject.org/meta-intel-fpga walnascar latest

-Yocto Project: meta-intel-fpga-refdes https://github.com/altera-fpga/meta-intel-fpga-refdes walnascar QPDS25.1.1_REL_GSRD_PR
+Yocto: meta-intel-fpga-refdes https://github.com/altera-fpga/meta-intel-fpga-refdes walnascar QPDS25.1.1_REL_GSRD_PR

 Prerequisites